silecs/moodle-mod-alternative/src/alternative/doc/doc_teacher.md

-# Module Alternative : teacher documentation
+# Module Alternative: teacher documentation

 ## Overview

 The *Alternative* activity allow students to register to one or several choices, among a given list.

-It can be applied to several cases : registration for a conference, choice of a date for an examination, of an internship, etc.
+It can fulfill several purposes: registration for a conference, choice of a date for an examination, of an internship, etc.

 Alternative is similar to the official "Choice" module, but has many settings